llancruzz/hogwarts/README.md

 Hogwarts is a social media platform that has been created based on the beloved Harry Potter saga.
 The main objective of this platform is to enable users to view posts that are related to the saga.
 Users who have registered on the platform are able to list posts and access the content that is contained within them.

-Only registered users can create, update, and delete posts.Registered users can follow, like, and comment on posts.A user's profile can be viewed by other users and visitors.Profile update functionality is restricted to the profile owner.The CRUD functionality for Likes, Followers, Contacts and Comments is restricted to the respective user."
+Only registered users can create, update, and delete posts.
+Registered users can follow, like, and comment on posts.
+A user's profile can be viewed by other users and visitors.
+Profile update functionality is restricted to the profile owner.
+The CRUD functionality for Likes, Followers, Contacts and Comments is restricted to the respective user."

 This is my 5th portfolio project developed as part of the [Code Institute Diploma in Full Stack Development](https://codeinstitute.net/ie/full-stack-software-development-diploma/).
 It was created to demonstrate skills acquired using the [Django REST Framework](https://www.django-rest-framework.org/) and [React](https://react.dev/) JavaScript library to develop the API and Frontend respectively.